Below is a selection of the current and past projects that I've built or contributed to. For other projects, please check out my Github and blog.

 This was originally a final project for CS 3110, but has seen a few updates since then.

-My first project for CDS, unsupervised clustering and visualization of political journalists on Twitter.
+My first project for CDS, focused on unsupervised clustering and visualization of political journalists on Twitter.

 Interactive Demos: agglomerative clustering · dendrograms · force-directed graph